 HS is incurable right now and anyone claiming to have a cure doesn't understand the nature of the condition.
 There are estheticians selling magic creams and lotions to fix an internal issue.
 Yes, there are steps we can take to lower inflammation externally and heal the wounds created, but this doesn't prevent new lesions from appearing.
 Be wary of anyone selling "cures" for HS.

 What I truly desire is for HS to be widely known, supported, and funded like heart disease, breast cancer, and psoriasis.
 Educating the world means patients experience less shame and isolation.
 This also means patients are diagnosed quicker and potentially treated faster as well resulting in great management of the disease.
-1% to 4% of our population is suffering and some of the things that separate us from healing are lack of education, funding, resources, advocacy, and awareness.

 Every moment we take to educate ourselves is a step closer to normalization.